hamzhfreajat/Normalization/README.md

 * All test cases in [unit tests](src/test/java/com/progressoft/tools/NormalizerTest.java) should be passed.
 * Implemented production code should be written as clean as possible, the quality of the submitted code is going to be evaluated
+* Implemented production code should be written efficiently, the assumption for reading large files should be covered
 * The project build using maven should success and should execute all test cases, if you execute below build command through a terminal it should execute successfully
 ```shell script